 How to Dispose of Prescription Drugs at Home

-If you are unable to travel or participate in a drug take-back program, you may dispose of your drugs at home.
+If you are unable to participate in a drug take-back program, or visit a collection location, you may dispose of your drugs at home.
 Remember, never flush or pour your prescription medications down the drain.
-To dispose of your prescription drugs at home:
+Follow these steps:

 1. Mix the medication with an unappealing substance.